Luann de Lesseps Pleads Not Guilty to Palm Beach Arrest Charges

-Luann de Lesseps has pleaded not guilty to all charges stemming from her Christmas Eve arrest.
+Luann de Lesseps has pleaded not quilty to all charges stemming from her Christmas Eve arrest.

 The Real Housewives of New York City star shocked fans when she was taken into custody early Dec.
 24 on charges of battery on an officer, disorderly intoxication and resisting arrest with violence and corruption by threat against a public servant.
 According to a police report obtained by E!
 News, the reality star allegedly snuck into a hotel room in Palm Beach, Fla. with a man.
 After police arrived, de Lesseps allegedly refused to leave the room and locked herself in the bathroom.